cbeams/spring-framework-2.5.x/samples/petclinic/readme.txt

 website (http://www.oracle.com/technology/products/ias/toplink), install it and copy toplink.jar and xmlparserv2.jar into Spring's "lib/toplink" directory.

+* NOTE: The sample currently only works against TopLink 10.1.3 developer previews.
+* The reason for this is an incompatibility in TopLink 10.1.3 final's HSQLDB
+* platform adapter.
+This will be resolved until Spring 2.0 RC1.

 All data access strategies can work with JTA for transaction management, by activating the JtaTransactionManager and a JndiObjectFactoryBean that refers to a transactional container DataSource.
 The default for Hibernate